chr15m/SyncJams/README.md

 The SyncJams implementations in this repository are licensed under the terms of the LGPLv3.

-Basically this means you can use these implementations in your own code (proprietary or otherwise) but if you modify the core library code in this repository you must share the changes.
+Basically this means you can use these implementations in your own code (proprietary or otherwise) but if you modify and distribute the core library code in this repository you must share the changes.

-Copyright Chris McCormick, 2014.
+Copyright Chris McCormick, 2014-2015.
 With huge thanks to Matt Black from Ninjatune for support, ideas, motivational pep-talks.